≡ Menu

 Advertisement

-The Public Islamic Opportunities Fund (PIOF) is a unit trust fund managed by Public Mutual Berhad in Malaysia.
+The Public Islamic Opportunities Fund (PIOF) is a unit trust managed by Public Mutual Malaysia.

-The PIOF invests primarily in Shariah-compliant equities or stocks of companies traded on the Malaysian stock exchange.
+The PIOF primarily invests in Shariah-compliant equities traded on the Malaysian stock market.

-While this practice has been the objective of the unit trust, the PIOF may remain invested in counters which have moved above the market capitalization range stated in the fund’s investment policy and strategy.
+Although the PIOF’s primary objective is investing in small-cap companies, it may remain invested in counters which have moved above certain market capitalization range stated in the fund’s investment policy and strategy.

 Enjoy!